 Principles on Information & DemocracyThe Forum on Information & Democracy finds its mandate in two complementary texts

-The International Partnership on Information and Democracy is an intergovernmental non-binding agreement endorsed by more than 35 countries around the world to promote and implement democratic principles in the global information and communication space.
+The International Partnership for Information and Democracy is an intergovernmental non-binding agreement endorsed by 50 countries around the world to promote and implement democratic principles in the global information and communication space.
 It was formally signed during the 74th UN General Assembly in September 2019.

 Through this Partnership, signatory States affirm the following principles: